-We will continue to trial various designs of the database for loyal customers to establish how best to use this vehicle to place competitive pressure on the prices these customers pay.
+We will continue to test various potential designs of the database for loyal customers to establish how best to use this vehicle to put competitive pressure on the prices these customers pay.
 In parallel, our new Behavioural Insights team will work with suppliers to carry out randomised controlled trials to learn which prompts work best to engage consumers.
 We will ensure that the CMA orders aimed at helping those on non-standard meters to engage are properly implemented and will monitor their effectiveness.

-In the non-domestic retail market we will be looking closely at the impact of the CMA remedies, including that which introduces pricing transparency for microbusiness customers.
+In the non-domestic retail market, we will be looking closely at the impact of the CMA remedies, including that which introduces pricing transparency for microbusiness customers.
 We will consider what we might need to do in light of how market participants respond.
 This may include looking at trials for prompts to encourage microbusinesses to engage in the market in light of the information available and understanding whether there are issues affecting non-domestic consumers which we should take action to address.

-We will continue our Switching programme which is putting in place a new switching process for domestic and business customers that is reliable, fast and cost-effective.
-We are currently defining the new switching arrangements and the systems needed to support them.
-Ofgem is leading the work, with dedicated industry expertise and consumer representatives playing an important role.
-We have developed options for the new switching arrangements and are looking at their relative costs and benefits.
+We will continue via the Switching programme, to put in place a new switching process for domestic and business customers that is, first and foremost reliable, and also fast and cost-effective.
+We are currently defining the new switching arrangements and the systems to support them.
+Ofgem is leading the work, with industry expertise and consumer representatives playing an important role.
+We have developed options for the new switching arrangements and are looking at their costs and benefits.
 We will consult on our preferred market design in mid-2017.
-We are fully committed to delivering our Switching programme and, although full delivery is some years away, we will continue to explore any identified routes to bring forward consumer benefits from the programme earlier.
+We are fully committed to delivering our Switching programme and, although full delivery is some years away, we will continue to explore ways to bring forward consumer benefits from the programme earlier.

-- Publish Blueprint Consultation (Design Baseline 2) in relation to the Switching programme, including impact assessment and draft outline business case Q2 - Publish Blueprint decision document (Design Baseline 3) in relation to the Switching programme - Q3 - Complete Detailed Level Specification Phase and publish Design Baseline 4 in relation to the Switching programme Q4
+- Publish Blueprint decision document (Design Baseline 3) on the Switching programme - Q3 - Complete Detailed Level Specification Phase and publish Design Baseline 4 on the Switching programme - Q4